dostonhamrakulov/Validating-XML-file-against-XSD-document-in-Python-and-Java/README.md

 # Doston Hamrakulov

+## Working with RDF, XSD and XML files in Python and Java
+Here, we will see:
+> XML File validations:
-## Validating XML file against XSD file in python or java
-Developing XML validation classes in Java and Python againts XSD files:
+  >> XML file validation againts XSD in Java Developing XML validation classes in Java and Python againts XSD files: